-What if the Mayans had built a space station on Mars?
-But got angered by the Americans on the moon.
-A plan was made.
-They precision dropped a pyramid-shaped monolith in Zurich’s leavy Seefeld neighbourhood, within walking distance to Pavillon Le Corbusier and Lake Zurich
+What if the Mayans built a space station on Mars and precision-dropped a pyramid-shaped monolith within walking distance to Pavillon Le Corbusier and Lake Zurich in leafy Seefeld neighbourhood?

 It may well be mistaken for a futurist temple dedicated to an ancient deity, but Ferrohaus’s extraterrestrial looks are really all down to the art of making a virtue out of necessity.
 Commissioned by Swedish metal company “Ferrolegeringar AG”, the business building had to adhere to strict building regulations stipulating upper floors to be scaled back.
 Architect Justus Dahinden came up with a pyramid shape clad in Cor-Ten steel – a nod to his client’s line of business.
 And what has Ferrohaus got to do with béton brut?
 Technically speaking, not very much.
 But picture it in concrete – it would tick all the boxes.
 So we declare it a brute in spirit.

 The Pyramid’s signature patina of rich, brownish red is the result of Cor-Ten steel’s quick oxidising.
 During the seventies, Cor-Ten was a common sight in corporate architecture.
 One of the material’s biggest fans was artist Richard Serra, who widely used the rust effect for his large-scale land art, making it a household name across the world.
 For his Zurich landmark Dahinden went the extra mile by adding copper-tinted protective glass windows to achieve a striking tone-on-tone effect.